Why do I write?

 And there were no consequences of telling others of my experience.
 Only rewards.

 The reactions are never what you expect.
 And those reactions, and the dark moments that brings us there, those are what I try to capture.

-Greg Nanni is a playwright, comic book writer, and marketer living in the Philadelphia area.
+Greg Nanni is a playwright, comic book writer, marketer, and former Philadelphian now living in the NYC area.
 He is a member of Witherspoon Circle, Passage Play Lab, a former PDC Playwright in Residence at Plays & Players, the Literary Manager of the Idiopathic Ridiculopathy Consortium, and the former Marketing Manager of Plays & Players Theatre.
 He is the Co-Founder and Co-Moderator of the PDC Playwrights' Happy Hour.
 He is the Co-Writer of the Youtube Series Bar-N-Tavern.
-He is the Board Vice President of the Philadelphia Dramatists Center, one of the Co-Leaders of the Witherspoon Circle, and is the co-producer of the New Feathers program.
+He is the Board Vice President of the Philadelphia Dramatists Center, one of the Co-Leaders of the Witherspoon Circle, and is the co-producer of the New Feathers Reading Series program.
 He was the cofounder and editor of The Rome Review, a printed literary magazine.
 His One Act plays have been featured in Festivals and Readings throughout the Greater Philadelphia Area, and have been produced nation-wide.
 He is a graduate of the George Washington University.
 He is a current MFA Playwriting Candidate at Columbia University, and is the recipient of the Dean’s Fellowship.